als141/sakescope/frontend/docs/openai-agents-workflow.md

 1. **Voice intake** – the WebRTC session (`RealtimeSession`) runs with the voice-oriented `RealtimeAgent`.
 2. **Preference acquisition** – the voice agent gathers flavour, body, budget, and pairing cues through conversation.
-3. **Task delegation** – once ready (or when the guest asks for pricing/links), the voice agent calls the single function tool `delegate_to_sake_agent`, passing a natural-language summary of the conversation (and optional metadata such as extracted preferences).
+3. **Task delegation** – once ready (or when the guest asks for pricing/links), the voice agent calls the single function tool `recommend_sake`, passing a natural-language summary of the conversation (and optional metadata such as extracted preferences).
 The payload is forwarded to `/api/text-worker` together with the shared trace ID.
 4. **Research loop** – the server text worker (Agents SDK + `gpt-5-mini`) orchestrates a ReAct loop:
    - Hosted `web_search` gathers product facts, availability, and pricing from trusted retailers.
    - Intermediate reasoning turns evaluate candidates and, if needed, repeat searches until a confident match is found.
    - `finalize_recommendation` consolidates the primary pick, alternative options, and retail offers into the JSON schema consumed by the UI.
 5. **UI update** – the browser tool `submit_purchase_recommendation` parses the JSON payload, hydrates the domain models, and refreshes `SakeDisplay` with live offers.
-6. **Voice follow-up** – the voice agent summarises results, cites sources, honours follow-up prompts, and re-invokes `delegate_to_sake_agent` for refinements (e.g., different budget, other retailers).
+6. **Voice follow-up** – the voice agent summarises results, cites sources, honours follow-up prompts, and re-invokes `recommend_sake` for refinements (e.g., different budget, other retailers).

 ### Agent configuration

 - Voice agent
   - Model: `gpt-realtime-mini` (session established via ephemeral client secret).
-  - Tools: `delegate_to_sake_agent` — the only callable function; everything else (UI submission) is handled locally after the server response.
+  - Tools: `recommend_sake` — the only callable function; everything else (UI submission) is handled locally after the server response.

 - Text worker agent (server-side API)
   - Model: `gpt-5-mini` via `OpenAIResponsesModel`.